knative/docs/docs/serving/samples/knative-routing-go/README.md

 2. Set your preferred container registry:

-If you use Google Container Registry (GCR), uou will need to enable the [GCR API](https://console.cloud.google.com/apis/library/containerregistry.googleapis.com) in your GCP project.
+If you use Google Container Registry (GCR), you will need to enable the [GCR API](https://console.cloud.google.com/apis/library/containerregistry.googleapis.com) in your GCP project.